JonnyPickard/create-component-template/README.md

 `;
 ```

-For more examples look in the `/templates` directory.
+For more examples look in the `src/templates` directory.

-The `/templates` directory is used by default if no custom templates and custom config are provided.
+The `src/templates` directory is used by default if no custom templates and config are provided.

 ## Config File